trent-gill/portfolio/README.md

 ### 6. What the heck is a PR Publication?

+Alright, now that we've got some of the housekeeping out the way.
+It's time to get into the content of the course.

-Let's go with a good ol' definition:** PR publications** provide a free, controlled media designed for publics who share characteristics and interest.
+Let's start with a good ol' definition:** PR publications** provide a free, controlled media designed for publics who share characteristics and interest.
 Read that definition again.
 There's a lot there that's worth unpacking.

 #### 1. **PR publications** provide a **free**, controlled media designed for publics who share characteristics and interest.